 Document type doesn’t match nationality

-SES checks that the document type is consistent with the guest’s nationality.
-Submitting a DNI for a foreign national, or a foreign passport for a Spanish resident, generates this error.
+SES checks that the document type fits the guest’s nationality.
+Submitting a DNI for a foreign national, or a foreign passport for a Spanish resident, triggers this error.

-Practical rule: DNI and NIE only for guests who hold those specific documents.
+The practical rule: DNI and NIE only for guests who hold those documents.
 For everyone else, passport or national identity card.

 Incorrect phone number format